gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

-We then check the values assigned to each label using the command `attr()`:
+We then check the values assigned to each label using the command `attr()`.
+Alternatively, one can use the command `table()`, which provides the value and the number of observations per value.

 ```r
 attr(df_cleaned$vote, "labels")